China suspends poultry imports from second U.S. plant over COVID-19, industry group says

 Chinese customs authority GACC suspended imports from the OK Foods facility, he said.

-OK Foods, owned by Mexico’s Industrias Bachoco, did not immediately respond to requests for comment.
+OK Foods, owned by Mexico's Industrias Bachoco BACHOCOB.MX, did not immediately respond to requests for comment.

 The Arkansas plant became ineligible to ship products to China on Sept.
 13, according to the U.S. Department of Agriculture.